ICI3D/ICI3D.github.io/mmed/rfa.md

 applink: http://www.ici3d.org/mmed/apply
 year: 2020
 alerttype: success
 alertmsg: The eleventh annual <strong>Clinic on the Meaningful Modeling of Epidemiological Data (MMED)</strong> will be held June 1-12, 2020 at the African Institute for Mathematical Sciences in Muizenberg, South Africa.
-The application for MMED 2020 will open in January.
+The application for MMED 2020 is now open.
 ---
-The International Clinics on Infectious Disease Dynamics and Data (ICI3D) Program invites applications to the tenth annual Clinic on Meaningful Modeling of Epidemiological Data (MMED).
+The International Clinics on Infectious Disease Dynamics and Data (ICI3D) Program invites applications to the annual Clinic on Meaningful Modeling of Epidemiological Data (MMED).
 This 2-week modeling clinic will bring together graduate students, postdoctoral scholars, and other researchers from Africa and around the world, with the goal of engaging the participants in epidemiological modeling projects that use real data to grapple with practical questions in a meaningful way.

 The Clinic will consist of a series of lectures, discussions, and tutorials that will guide participants through the process of developing data‐based, dynamical models of disease spread and using models to answer public health questions.
 Participants are encouraged to bring data sets and questions to the Clinic, and to start collaborative projects with each other or the organizers.
 Various statistical and dynamical modeling paradigms will be explored.
 Computer exercises and group projects will reinforce and extend the concepts covered, and participants will gain experience using tools such as R, R Studio, git, and GitHub for collaborative projects.
 Please review [the schedule from MMED 2019](http://www.ici3d.org/MMED/schedule/2019) for additional information on the topics covered.